soccerbro421/boonjae-website/privacy_policy.markdown

 #### Usage Data
 Usage Data is collected automatically when using the Service.

-Usage Data may include information such as Your Device's Internet Protocol address (e.g. IP address), browser type, browser version, the pages of our Service that You visit, the time and date of Your visit, the time spent on those pages, unique device identifiers and other diagnostic data.
+Usage Data may include information such as Your Device's Internet Protocol address (e.g. IP address), how you interact with ads, the pages of our Service that You visit, the time and date of Your visit, the time spent on those pages, unique device identifiers and other diagnostic data.

 When You access the Service by or through a mobile device, We may collect certain information automatically, including, but not limited to, the type of mobile device You use, Your mobile device unique ID, the IP address of Your mobile device, Your mobile operating system, the type of mobile Internet browser You use, unique device identifiers and other diagnostic data.

-We may also collect information that Your browser sends whenever You visit our Service or when You access the Service by or through a mobile device.

 #### Information Collected while Using the Application
 While using Our Application, in order to provide features of Our Application, We may collect, with Your prior permission:

 * Pictures and other information from your Device's camera and photo library We use this information to provide features of Our Service, to improve and customize Our Service.
-The information may be uploaded to the Company's servers and/or a Service Provider's server or it may be simply stored on Your device.
+The information will be uploaded to the Firestore Storage.

 You can enable or disable access to this information at any time, through Your Device settings.